 Help us to protect the Myola Valley's unique biodiversity such as the IUCN critically endangered Kuranda tree frog and the Myola Palm.

-Email Josh Frydenberg, Federal Minister for Environment, responsible for looking after our endangered species and conserving the Australian biodiversity.
+Email Melissa Price, Federal Minister for Environment, responsible for looking after our endangered species and conserving the Australian biodiversity.

-Tell him to act soon – and to strengthen our environmental laws by adopting the Blueprint for the Next Generation of Australian Environmental Law.
+Tell her to act soon – and to strengthen our environmental laws by adopting the Blueprint for the Next Generation of Australian Environmental Law.

 Suggested wording for you to start your email

 - The Commonwealth has a clear responsibility , under the EPBC Act, to protect the Kuranda Tree frog and other species such as the Southern Cassowary, the Lacelid frog and the endemic Myola Palm from extinction

 - There's already been unlawful development resulting in damage to waterways on the Barnwell Road Estate where the Kuranda tree frog has its habitat.